Society handbooks

 Current status of Handbooks

-- Armored Combat (Rattan) - Nov 2025 edition, will be effective Dec 23, 2025.
+- Armored Combat (Rattan) - Nov 2025 edition, effective Dec 23, 2025.

 - Rapier Combat - Version for commentary approved November 2025

-- April 1: New handbook with updates from feedback will be submitted to the BoD for final review and approval.
+- July: New handbook with updates from feedback will be submitted to the BoD for final review and approval.

-- May 20: New handbook will be in effect (if approved during the April BoD meeting).
+- October: New handbook will be in effect (if approved during the July BoD meeting).

-- Equestrian - In progress, expected spring 2026
+- Equestrian - In progress, expected mid 2026

 FAQs on the rules, modernization project, and quick starts